slimy-sharky/slime-recipes/materials.md

 ### Glutinous rice starch
 Glutinous rice starch has very strong stickiness and creates a chewy texture like tapioca starch.
 When it's dissolved in water, the water turns white.

+## Dextrin / Maltodextrin
+Dextrin is a substance produced by hydrolyzing starch and is used as a dispersing agent.
+The degree of starch decomposition is expressed by an indicator called Dextrose Equivalent (DE), which is a relative scale indicating the extent of starch hydrolysis, with dextrose (glucose) assigned a value of 100.
+Dextrin typically has a DE value ranging from approximately 5 to 20, and dextrin in this range is called maltodextrin.

+## Glucose
+Glucose is a substance produced when starch is completely hydrolyzed.
+It has a very low molecular weight and can be used as a plasticizer for slime.
+It's highly soluble in water and can be used in powder form.